camillescott/camillescott.github.io/content/context_management.rst

 the go-to plotting package for python.
 It has many weaknesses, and a whole series of posts could be (and has been) written about why we should use something else, but for now, its reach is long and it is widely used in the scientific community.
-It is particularly useful in concert with IPython notebook, where figures can be embedded into cells inline.
-However, an important feature(?) of matplotlib is that its built around a state machine; when it comes to deciding what figure (and other components) are currently being worked with, matplotlib keeps track of the current context.
-That allows you to just call `plot()` at any given time and have your figures be pushed more or less where you'd like.
+It's particularly useful in concert with IPython notebook, where figures can be embedded into cells inline.
+However, an important feature(?) of matplotlib is that it's built around a state machine; when it comes to deciding what figure (and other components) are currently being worked with, matplotlib keeps track of the current context globally.
+That allows you to just call ``plot()`` at any given time and have your figures be pushed more or less where you'd like.
 It *also* means that you need to keep track of the current context, lest you end up drawing a lot of figures onto the same plot and producing a terrible abomination from beyond space and time itself.